Microrna-132 Attenuates Neurobehavioral And Neuropathological Changes Associated With Intracerebral Hemorrhage In Mice

 Digital Object Identifier (DOI)

 Zhang, Yaowen; Han, Bin; He, Yating; Li, Daojing; Ma, Xiaofeng; Liu, Qiang; and Hao, Junwei, "Microrna-132 Attenuates Neurobehavioral And Neuropathological Changes Associated With Intracerebral Hemorrhage In Mice" (2017).
-Neurobiology.
+Translational Neuroscience.
 160.